sustainland/docs/docs/interceptors.md

 ....
 ```

-We also we can have an Interceptor on the controller.
+We can also have an Interceptor on the controller.
 Let's look at the example here.

 ``` typescript